LMBertholdo/ixp-symmetry-rate/README.md

 using the IXP infrastructure instead their transit providers.
 We found a mean symmetry rate of 85% for this five IXPs.

-Our method and results are described in the paper **"On the Asymmetry of Internet eXchange Points"** (in peer review process)
+Our method and results are described in the paper **"On the Asymmetry of Internet eXchange Points"** (in peer review process) In this repository you can find three folders:
+* Analize: contains python notebook data analize and graphs we used in the paper
+* Classifier: Software we used to process datasets and generate intermediary files for data-analyze
+* Dataset: datasets collected using measurement process descripted in the paper.

-You can download our colected datasets here (https://github.com/LMBertholdo/ixp-symmetry-rate/tree/main/datasets).
+You can download our colected datasets IN (https://github.com/LMBertholdo/ixp-symmetry-rate/tree/main/datasets).
 Each day have 1GB size.

 # The following file list represent the files types of one measurement day in our dataset: